ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

     .. tab-item:: SUSE Linux Enterprise Server
         :sync: sle-tab

-        Add a few modules with SUSEConnect, along with the Perl language, Education and science repositories.
+        Add a few modules with SUSEConnect and the science repository.

         .. datatemplate:nodata::